-12. If the person appointed to investigate finds that s/he is not able to write to you or to provide a reply within the time periods above, s/he will set a new date for
+16. If the person appointed to investigate finds that s/he is not able to write to you or to provide a reply within the time periods above, s/he will set a new date for

-14. If you are, or the barrister or member of staff against whom the complaint was made is, dissatisfied with the outcome of the complaints process, a request can be made
+18. If you are, or the barrister or member of staff against whom the complaint was made is, dissatisfied with the outcome of the complaints process, a request can be made

-15. The appeal process is as follows:
+19. The appeal process is as follows:

-(a) An appeal request must be made in writing to our Senior Clerk or our Head of Chambers at 4 New Square, Lincoln’s Inn, London WC2A 3RJ, and must be made
+(a) An appeal request must be made in writing to the Senior Clerk or the Head of Chambers at 4 New Square, Lincoln’s Inn, London WC2A 3RJ, and must be made

 (b) The appeal will be conducted by two members of Chambers (“the appeal panel”), who will be Queens Counsel, and who will be appointed to conduct the appeal by

 (c) Within 3 days of appointment, the appeal panel will contact in writing each party to the appeal.

 (d) An appeal will be limited to a review of the procedure and outcome of the complaints process unless the appeal panel considers, in the exercise of its discretion,

-(e) Unless in the exercise of its discretion which will be binding the appeal panel considers otherwise, the appeal panel will not consider any further evidence which was not considered in the
+(e) Unless in the exercise of its discretion the appeal panel considers otherwise, the appeal panel will not consider any further evidence which was not considered in the

 (f) The person appealing the decision will provide written reasons in support of the appeal within 14 days of being contacted by the appeal panel.